formsort/oss/packages/web-embed-api/README.md

 This is helpful if you're embedding Formsort within a single-page app that has custom URL route handling.

+#### unauthorized `() => void`

+Set a callback for unauthorized Formsort messages.

+This callback is used when the Formsort Flow is authenticated but the ID token is missing or invalid.

 ## Development

 By default, the web embed accesses the production formsort servers.
 If you would like to point to another flow server, set `origin` in the config to the correct base URL, for example: